Vehicle related accidents are caused by people who don’t follow the law and act negligently.

 Spinal cord injuries are associated with paralysis, paraplegia, quadriplegia (also called tetraplegia) and hemiplegia.

 Spinal cord injuries occur when physical trauma damages the spinal cord, which is the bundle of nerves that allows the brain to communicate with the rest of the body.
 They can be categorized into two broad categories, which are as follows:

 Spinal cord injuries often result in significant long-term problems and victims who are paralyzed often require a lifetime of medical treatment and care.
-As a result, it is essential for spinal cord injury victims to make sure their rights are protected by retaining an experienced attorney.

 Studies show that insurance companies pay, on average, significantly more (40% conservatively) to people when they are represented by a car accident lawyer.
 However, every crash has its specific set of facts that help determine value.
 How much compensation you receive can be based on a number of factors.

 In general, victims of car accidents can receive funds to cover:

 The answer is, as soon as possible.
 Remember that insurance companies work around the clock, try to pay out as little as possible, have no emotions involved and do this for a living.
 You need an equal force going up against these companies.
 That’s where Frank comes in.

 Frank works around the clock as well and knows how to get you the compensation you deserve.
 He understands the emotions of personal injury, car crashes and trucking accidents and he fights insurance companies for a living.
 Don’t sign anything, do not talk to any insurance company, call Frank and let him handle handle it for you.

 If you call the other person’s insurance company, or yours, they record your calls.
 They take those recordings and twist what you say into their favor.
 It’s imperative that you never talk to anyone but Frank first.
 Your focus needs to be getting your life back on track.